novemberborn/novemberborn.net/content/skills-and-background.md

 I'm also experienced with [AWS](https://aws.amazon.com/), [Docker](https://www.docker.com/) and [CoreOS](https://coreos.com/).

-I'm accustomed to contributing to open-source projects.
+I'm accustomed to contributing to open-source projects, for instance I'm part of the team behind [AVA](https://github.com/sindresorhus/ava) and a collaborator on the [nyc](https://github.com/bcoe/nyc) code coverage project.

 ## Background